 Writing good copy is a skill

-Another important consideration to bear in mind is corporate branding.
+Another important consideration to bear in mind is corporate branding and the importance of copywriting in advertising.
 Now, you might think that your logo is your brand, but that’s like saying your skin is your body.
 It’s not.
 It’s just the visual exterior for all the different elements that have to be put in place behind the scenes to create a specific personality and character for your business.
 Virgin is an excellent example of a company with a really strong brand proposition – one of the reasons behind this is the amount of effort they put into making sure they write in such a way as to consistently express core values associated with their brand, such as ‘providing heartfelt service’ and ‘being delightfully surprising, red hot and straight up’.

 Thinking about the importance of good copy content from the point of view of digital marketing strategy, search engines such as Google, Bing and Yahoo are constantly tightening up their algorithms, shifting the focus onto the provision of high quality readable content relevant for specific keywords – it is now a double-edged attempt to find the right balance between robot and person, and this is a real skill in terms of search engine optimisation (SEO).
 If appearing in natural search results is one of the core aims of your digital marketing strategy (and it probably should be for most organisations), this means that the quality of your copywriting will make or break the efficacy of your efforts.

 Good copy is engaging to your target audience.
 It’s as simple as that.
 Therefore, consideration must always be given to demographics to make sure that the tone of voice you adopt is appropriate to your customers’ profiles.
 Do you know who you are selling to?
 Many larger companies invest a great deal of time and effort in defining their customer segments, and there is no reason why the same approach should not be taken by every business, regardless of its size.